Support and Intervention Programs

 Juvenile Fire Setter Intervention Program (Firehawk)

 Referrals for this program come directly from the Police Department or other appropriate agency.
 This program is designed to provide meaningful interventions to children with fire setting behaviors and their families, and to reduce and eliminate destructive behavior through the interagency collaboration of the Manchester Juvenile Fire Setter Intervention Team.
 Intervention includes identification of behaviors, screening, referrals, education, treatment and follow-up.
-The Youth Service Bureau, the Manchester Police Department, local clinician Carolyn Frye, Town of Manchester Fire Rescue EMS, and the 8th Utilities Fire Department.
+This program is made possible by collaboration of the Youth Service Bureau, the Manchester Police Department, local clinician Carolyn Frye, Town of Manchester Fire Rescue & EMS, 8th Utilities Fire Department, and the Community Child Guidance Clinic of Manchester.
 (Beth Mix)